bholda1/Android_App/README.md

 - Ads integration using Google test ads.
 - Various GUI components such as status bars, dropdowns, and buttons.
 - Animation of drawn elements ("enemies").
+- Firebase ML Kit for translation to make app multilingual.
 ---

 ![App Demo](assets/Demo.gif)